okbob/plpgsql_lint/README.md

 ## Installation
- * copy source code to PostgreSQL's source code tree (9.0.x or 9.1.x) - to 'contrib' directory
+ * copy source code to PostgreSQL's source code tree (9.0.x or 9.1.x) - to _contrib_ directory
- * compile it there and install it - 'make; make install'
+ * compile it there and install it - _make; make install_

 ## Usage